shukla-surendra/OxideOS/docs/interrupts/interrupts_docs.md

 * Without it → the PIC blocks further interrupts at that line.

-* With it → your OS can continue responding to new hardware events.
+* With it → OS can continue responding to new hardware events.